 In June 1957, Plath and Hughes returned to New York, and then spent time in Eastham on Cape Cod.
 They wrote and explored the area.
 By September, they were in Northampton and Plath prepared for her classes.
 Teaching was hard and prevented Plath from having the energy to really write, and by Spring 1958, they made plans to leave academia and live as full-time writers.
 They moved to Beacon Hill in Boston; Plath took odd jobs and both found productivity in their freedom.
 Plath resumed seeing Dr. Ruth Beuscher, and in the spring of 1959, audited a writing course with Robert Lowell, and befriended Anne Sexton.
-Plath & Hughes travelled across the US and Canada in the summer and then spent the autumn writing at Yaddo, in Saratoga Springs, NY.
+Plath and Hughes traveled across the US and Canada in the summer and then spent the autumn writing at Yaddo, in Saratoga Springs, NY.
 At this time Plath was also pregnant.
 Plath and Hughes sailed for England in December.
-The next photograph gallery covers the period of 1960-1963, when Plath & Hughes lived in London and North Tawton, England.
+The next photograph gallery covers the period of 1960-1963, when Plath and Hughes lived in London and North Tawton, England.

 |